Evenings and Weekends

 After lessons on Saturdays (and Wednesdays) the boarders take part in either matches or multi-activities.
 Multi-activities are chosen from a number of options from outdoor and adventurous, community and environmental to fitness and personal interest activities.

 As well as the opportunity to relax in house, Saturday afternoons and Sundays provide endless opportunities for fun and entertainment.
 There is a well-organised plan for each term's activities, with trips to local attractions, such as laser tag and quad biking.
 Boarders also make the most of the facilities here with scuba diving, segway driving and lots more.
 Trips out include visits to theme parks, treetop climbing, the theatre and cinema, to name a few.

 The evening routine is more relaxed on Saturdays, when the boarders are able to snuggle up with a duvet to watch a film and enjoy snacks before a slightly later bedtime.

 Boarders are welcomed to Chapel on a Sunday, usually every third week, for a short service focusing on moral values, rather than a specific Christian ethos.
 Children may attend Mass if they wish to.

 Weekend Days Away

 Long weekend exeats commencing at 3.45pm on Friday afternoon until 5pm on Sunday are scheduled twice in the Autumn Term and once in the Spring Term.
+Exeat weekends are optional, and boarders can stay at school during exeat for an additional fee.
 An escorted coach service to London is available, which stops at various locations en route.